-HEP is almost a monopolist in the Croatian electricity market4.
-October 2019. / SEE Energy News
+HEP is almost a monopolist in the Croatian electricity market, SEE Energy News

 HEP has HRK 859.3 million of net profit in the first half of the year